chrisrhymes/bulma-clean-theme/docs/getting-started/theming.md

 ## Bulma Themes

-Bulma v1 has the concept of [themes](https://bulma.io/documentation/features/themes/) and auto detects the browsers choice for dark or light theme.
+Bulma v1 has the concept of [themes](https://bulma.io/documentation/features/themes/) and auto detects the browser's choice for dark or light theme.

 To disable this behaviour and force a theme, set the `force_theme:` in the _config.yml to either 'dark' or 'light'.